descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 *"3.
 Static initialization of objects with static storage."*

 *"Similarly, we do not propose to change the already complex and subtle distinction between “static initialization” and “dynamic initialization”.
-However we strieve for more uniform and consistency among related C++ language features and compatibility"*
+However **we strive for more uniform and consistency among related C++ language features and compatibility**"*

 *"3 Problems"*